The Cahill Advantage

-Summer associates at Cahill gain firsthand experience of what it would be like to be an associate there.
-With substantive work assignments, thoughtful mentoring, progressive training programs and lively events, summer associates develop a true understanding of Cahill’s people and practices.
+Summer associates gain firsthand experience of what it would be like to practice at Cahill.
+Substantive work assignments, thoughtful mentoring, progressive training programs and lively events, help summer associates to develop a realistic sense of Cahill’s people and practices.

-Cahill’s summer associates benefit from Cahill’s free market assignment system.
-This system affords every Cahill lawyer the same opportunity to have a voice in choosing their assignments – throughout their tenure at the firm – based on their interests.
-A cultural staple is the focus on individuality; the free market system reflects the value placed on helping associates reach their professional goals.
+Cahill’s free market assignment system gives all associates a voice in choosing their assignments – throughout their tenure at the firm – based on their interests.
+A cultural staple at Cahill is a focus on individuality; the free market system reflects the value placed on helping associates develop and reach their professional goals.
 Cahill summer associates embrace this dynamic atmosphere and begin their legal careers uniquely positioned as stewards of their own success.

-In a culture where over 90% of our partners worked as associates at the firm, Cahill’s lawyers can feel confident that their development is of great interest to those around them.
+In a firm where over 85 percent of partners worked as associates at the firm, Cahill’s lawyers can feel confident that their development is of great interest to those around them.
 Cahill partners participate in every aspect of associate development, from the design and implementation of training and development, to serving as active mentors.

-Cahill’s summer associates are in constant contact with other associates and partners and are brought together socially with fun events, including cooking classes, attendance at premier NY sporting and cultural events, a fishing trip, and evenings attending Broadway shows.
+Summer associates stay in close contact with their associate and partner colleagues, and are united socially with fun events, including cooking classes, premier NY sporting and cultural events, a chartered fishing excursion, and evenings attending Broadway shows.
 Summer associates are invited to lunches, happy hours and dinners with Cahill attorneys throughout the summer, and to receptions held at partners’ homes.